fhoedemakers/pico-infonesPlus/README.md

 ### flashing the Pico
 - Download **piconesPlusAdaFruitDVISD.uf2** from the [releases page](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest).
 - Push and hold the BOOTSEL button on the Pico, then connect to your computer using a micro usb cable.
 Release BOOTSEL once the drive RPI-RP2 appears on your computer.
+Or when already powered-on.
+Press and hold BOTTSEL, then press RUN on the board.
 - Drag and drop the UF2 file on to the RPI-RP2 drive.
 The Raspberry Pi Pico will reboot and will now run the emulator.

 ### Pinout